AbdulDevHub/Local-Video-Player/README.md

 To open a video, drag and drop it there or click on the button.
 If another video is opened, its state will be saved and the dragged video will be opened.

+### Speed Controls

+The player features an improved speed control interface with three buttons:

+* **Center display**: Click to cycle through preset speeds (1.0x → 1.5x → 2.0x → 2.5x → 3.0x → 4.0x → back to 1.0x).
+Shows a ★ indicator when on a preset speed.
+* **− button**: Decrease speed by 0.1x for fine-grained control
+* **+ button**: Increase speed by 0.1x for fine-grained control

+Speed range: 0.1x to 16.0x

 ### Keyboard shortcuts

 The following keyboard shortcuts are supported: